Ritesh009/Stash/README.md

 ## ✨ Features

 - **Save anything** — web pages, notes, ideas, links
-- **Safari Clip** — one-tap saving from any page in Safari via a bookmarklet
+- **Stash Clip** — one-tap saving from any page in any browser via a bookmarklet
 - **Tap to open** — tap any card to open the URL or edit a note
 - **Tags inline** — tags shown on same row as title, tap to filter instantly
 - **Swipe to delete** — swipe left on any card